rust-adventure/skein/DEVELOPMENT.md

 ## Interesting Future Work

-- Can we add any reflected `Default` data to the registry information and use that in Blender for default values?
 - Relationships: How can we support a good Blender UI for assigning custom Bevy Relationships
 - If a variant of a complex enum is not constructible, what happens? can we just drop the non-constructible one? or render a note in the UI
 - Blender custom properties have [subtypes](https://docs.blender.org/manual/en/latest/files/custom_properties.html) which could be useful for editing different kinds of data